-Groundwater in the Basin is currently of better quality than minimum thresholds for all RMPs with no changes in quality expected from projects and management actions implemented to achieve sustainability.
+Groundwater quality in the Basin is currently above minimum thresholds for all RMPs with no changes in quality expected from projects and management actions implemented to achieve sustainability.
 Since the measurable objectives effectively represent current conditions, interim milestones are set at the same concentration as measurable objectives (see Table 3-21).